 Exclusions: Chinese Continuers; Chinese and Literature; Chinese.
 Other eligibility rules apply to the study of this subject.
-Check with your teacher or the Board's ACE Manual.
+Check with your teacher or the NESA website.

 In the Year 11 and 12 courses, students will develop their knowledge and understanding of Chinese through the study of language texts and contemporary issues.
 Students will also gain an insight into the culture and language of Chinese-speaking communities through the following prescribed issues: